Imagine being so deep in your work that time flies by without you even noticing.

 In flow, your brain’s prefrontal cortex—the part that controls higher cognitive functions like decision-making and self-monitoring—dials back a bit.
 When this part of your brain quiets down, you stop second-guessing yourself, and you’re able to make quick, effective decisions.

 Your dopamine, norepinephrine, and endorphins are flowing too, keeping you motivated, happy, and energized.
 This cocktail of chemicals sharpens your focus, enhances your memory, and heightens your creativity, making everything feel easier and more enjoyable.
-Essentially, your brain is in a peak performance mode that drives you to achieve, without you even thinking about it.
+Essentially, your brain is in peak performance mode, driving you to achieve without you even thinking about it.

 How Dopamine and Other Chemicals Play a Role

-Dopamine is one of the key players when it comes to flow.
+Dopamine is one of the key players in flow.
 It’s your brain’s reward chemical, and in flow, it floods your system, keeping you engaged and motivated.
 As you make progress, dopamine keeps you moving forward, giving you that “good feeling” every time you hit a milestone.

 But it’s not just dopamine—norepinephrine kicks in, making you more alert and focused, while endorphins boost your mood and reduce pain, making the whole experience feel like a rewarding, almost effortless challenge.
 This combination creates a perfect storm for productivity, focus, and performance, pushing you to the limit without burning out.